Why use Node js? To answer this question, we will consider the words of Ken Williamson, a Node.js engineer and architect:

 - Almost 67% of 2020 Developer Survey participants named Node.js the most loved tool of the year.

 An interesting tendency can also be seen in the graph below.
 The industry of Computers Electronics and Technology stands for 7.11% of Node.js use.
-Meantime, other industries, such as retail, ecommerce, education, logistics, etc. are using Node.js at the 83.85% rate.
+Meantime, other industries, such as retail, e-commerce, education, logistics, etc. are using Node.js at an 83.85% rate.